moby/moby/docs/sources/examples/using_supervisord.md

+page_title: Using Supervisor with Docker
+page_description: How to use Supervisor process management with Docker
+page_keywords: docker, supervisor, process management

-Using Supervisor with Docker[¶](#using-supervisor-with-docker "Permalink to this headline")
+Using Supervisor with Docker
 ===========================================================================================

 Note